Frederick II, Holy Roman Emperor: Minority

 Constance of Sicily was in her own right queen of Sicily, and she established herself as regent.
-Constance sided with the Pope who preferred that Sicily and the Germans were under separate governments.
+Constance sided with the pope, who preferred that Sicily and the Germans be ruled under separate governments.
 She renounced the authority over the Sicilian state church to the papal side, but only as Sicilian queen and not as empress, seemingly with the intention of keeping options open for Frederick.
 Upon Constance's death in 1198, Pope Innocent III succeeded as Frederick's guardian.
-Frederick's tutor during this period was Cencio, who would become Pope Honorius III.
+Frederick's tutor during this period was Cardinal Cencio Savelli, who would become Pope Honorius III.

 Markward of Annweiler, with the support of Henry's brother, Philip of Swabia, reclaimed the regency for himself and soon after invaded the Kingdom of Sicily.
-In 1200, with the help of Genoese ships, he landed in Sicily and one year later seized the young Frederick.
+In 1200, with the help of Genoese ships, he landed in Sicily and seized the young Frederick one year later.
 He thus ruled Sicily until 1202, when he was succeeded by another German captain, William of Capparone, who kept Frederick under his control in the royal palace of Palermo until 1206.

-Frederick was subsequently under tutor Walter of Palearia, until, in 1208, he was declared of age.
-At that time he spoke five languages, Greek, Arabic, Latin, Provençal and Sicilian.
-His first task was to reassert his power over Sicily and southern Italy, where local barons and adventurers had usurped most of the authority.
-Pope Innocent was in search of a diplomatic match for his protege Frederick, to enable him successful future alliances.
-Eventually Constance of Aragon, a widow of the late King of Hungary and double his age was found.
+Frederick was subsequently placed under the supervision of his tutor Walter of Palearia until he was declared of age in 1208.
+At that time, he spoke five languages: Greek, Arabic, Latin, Provençal and Sicilian.
+His first task upon coming of age was to reassert his power over Sicily and southern Italy, where local barons and adventurers had usurped most of the authority.
+Pope Innocent was in search of a diplomatic match for his protege Frederick to enable successful alliances for him in the future.
+Eventually, Constance of Aragon was found.
+Constance was a widow of the late Emeric, King of Hungary, and double his age.

-Frederick’s childhood was turbulent as he passed through the hands of a collection of self-serving, scheming regents while the Sicilian nobility grabbed much of the royal demesne and wealth.
+Frederick's childhood had been turbulent as he passed through the hands of a collection of self-serving, scheming regents while the Sicilian nobility grabbed much of the royal demesne and wealth.
 Some chroniclers report that the young king was so destitute that he had to seek shelter among the citizens of Palermo.
-Frederick had no stable intimate relationships apart from, perhaps, the few of his personal household.
+Frederick had no stable intimate relationships apart from, perhaps, a few members of his personal household.
 However, the young king quickly grew to be a formidable and fiercely individualistic personality.
 He seems to have been highly precocious and insatiably inquisitive, impatient of restraint, with coarse manners, and already convinced of his own sense of royalty.
 Even in his younger years, Frederick was an avid reader and passionately interested in nature and the study of the universe.
 Some reports have him freely wandering the streets of cosmopolitan Palermo, talking and arguing with all manner of people, and always devouring knowledge.

 Securing the Imperial Crown

+Election as King of the Romans

 Seals used by Frederick as Emperor (ed.
 Otto Posse 1909):